bluesky-social/atproto-website/content/specs/auth.md

 Confidential clients authenticate themselves during the Authorization Request using a JWT client assertion.
 Authorization Servers may grant confidential clients longer token/session lifetimes.
 See "Tokens" section for more context.

 The client assertion type to use is `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`, as described in "JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants" ([RFC 7523](https://datatracker.ietf.org/doc/html/rfc7523)).
-Clients and Authorization Servers must support the `ES256` cryptographic system.
+Clients and Authorization Servers currently must support the `ES256` cryptographic system.
 The set of recommended systems/algorithms is expected to evolve over time.

 Additional requirements: